 You can work with a disk image in the same way as you work with a regular storage device or logical drive.
 You can:

-- Scan it as a device for deleted or damaged partitions. - Scan logical drives and search for files. - Recover or copy files and folders to another safe location.
+- Scan it as a device for deleted or damaged partitions. - Scan logical drives and search for files.

 Open a Disk Image Wizard